Halid Beg Cibran: Early life and education

-He was born in Varto in 1882.
+He was born in Varto in the Bitlis vilayet in 1882.
 His father Mahmud Bey was the chieftain (ağa) of the Sunni Kurdish Cibran tribe.
 The Cibran was an influential Kurmanji speaking Kurdish tribe and used to work closely with the Ottoman government.
 In exchange the Cibrans were allowed to set up regiments for the Hamidiye cavalry.
 Halid Beg has attended the Aşiret (tribal) school in Istanbul.
 Afterwards he has followed up on his studies at the Ottoman Military College.

 Military career

-In 1892, he became the leader of the second Hamidiye regiment and was in charge of leading the attack on Zeynel Talu Hermekli in 1894, the son of the Alevi Ibrahim Talu, who was killed by troops of the second Hamidiye regiment under the command of Halid Beg Cibran in 1906.
+In 1892, he became the leader of the second Hamidiye regiment and was in charge of leading the 1894 attack on Zeynel Talu Hermekli, the son of the Alevi Ibrahim Talu, who was killed by troops of the second Hamidiye regiment under the command of Halid Beg Cibran in 1906.
 The Alevi tribes wouldn't forget such treatment by the Sunni, and wouldn't join the Sheikh Said Rebellion in 1925.
-During World War I, he was deployed in the eastern front, and fought against then Armenians.
-It is reported that concerned about the possible betrayal of the Alevi Kurds, he sent a message to General Kazim Karabekir, urging him to refuse their support in the battles.
-During the Turkish War of Independence, he sided with Mustafa Kemal (Atatürk) and took a stand against the government in İstanbul.
+During World War I, he was deployed in the eastern front, and fought against the Armenians and Russians.
+It is reported that, concerned about the possible betrayal of the Alevi Kurds, he sent a message to General Kazim Pasha, urging him to refuse their support in the battles.
+During the Turkish War of Independence, he sided with Mustafa Kemal (Atatürk) and took a stand against the Ottoman government in İstanbul.